® Traveler relies on the Domino

 ID password used for reading Domino

-encrypted mail is cached for the duration specified by the device lockout timeout and is stored in volatile memory only accessible by the IBM Notes
+encrypted mail is cached for the duration specified by the device lockout timeout and stored in volatile memory only accessible by the IBM Notes

 Parent topic: Device security